julianlork/gpu-vector-addition-with-metal-and-cpp/README.md

 Lookup project demonstrating how to perform gpu accelerated vector addition using C++.

 ## Introduction
-This repository is a C++ port of Apple's tutorial *Performing Calculations on a GPU* originally written in Objective-C.
+This repository is a C++ port of Apple's tutorial *Performing Calculations on a GPU* originally written in Objective-C and serves as a personal knowledge archive.

 ## Resources